BessemerAlliance/speechmatics/README.md

 `sm.createJob` has a built-in nicety.
 Setting `opts.audioFilename` or `opts.textFilename` (for alignment) will read those files from the supplied paths as a [ReadStream](https://nodejs.org/api/fs.html#fs_class_fs_readstream), which is then passed through to the request as the correct `formData` fields.

+`opts.model` to specify language to use for transcription eg `en-US`.
+See speechmatics documentation for more on this.

 You can also use the `opts.audioStream` and `opts.textStream` parameters to pass in readable streams.
 This is useful when uploading from a remote source, for example:
 ```js
 var request = https.get("https://example.com/catVideo.webm")